That dollar amount reflects a 44.1% gain compared to $2.494 trillion during 2018.

 - Copper: -$58 billion (Up by 4.3%)

 - Meat: -$29.9 billion (Down by -2.7%)

 - Perfumes, cosmetics: -$14.3 billion (Down by -19.6%)

 China has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products particularly crude oil, petroleum gas and coal.

 These cashflow deficiencies clearly indicate China’s competitive disadvantages in the international mineral fuels-related market, but also represent key opportunities for China to improve its position in the global economy through focused innovations.

-Chinese Export Companies
+Mainland China’s Major Export Companies

 China placed about 150 corporations on the Forbes Global 2000.
-Below is a sample of the major Chinese export companies that Forbes included:
+Below is a sample of the major Chinese export companies that Forbes included.